Car Wash Equipment

 - The use of wash material on the surface of the vehicle for dirt removal.

 - Can be found at the beginning of the conveyor in an automatic drive in car wash.
 It is the system of rollers that aligns the vehicle wheel with the conveyor.

 - The capability to remove or clean soil.
-Typically, detergency is relative to the action of a cleaning medium like detergent, soap, alkaline salt
+Typically, detergency is relative to the action of a cleaning medium like detergent, soap, alkaline salt or a mixture.

 - Calculates information determined by eyes/sensors and activates proper stations and phases of the wash as needed.